 But not everything cats do is senseless.
 In fact, most of the strange things they do can be explained, or at least theorized, based on behavioral norms and instinctual patterns dating back to their wild days.
 Because cats were domesticated at least 5,000 years after dogs, we see a lot of these behaviors still shining through in everyday life.

-They may be neurotic, proud, bipolar, and independent, but they’re also beautiful, intelligent, loving, and to me, they’re just purrfect.
+They may be neurotic, proud, moody, and independent, but they’re also beautiful, intelligent, loving, and just purrfect.
 Here are some of those weird things cats do explained:

 1. What Was That Noise?